simsurace/StochasticFilters.jl/README.md

 ```julia
 sfilter(Y_traj, F)
 ```
+which returns the filter after running through the complete trajectory.
+In order to get the vector of all intermediate filter states (including the initial one), use `Sfilter(Y_traj, F)`.

 The package also has implementations of a few well-known discrete- and continuous-time filters:
 - Discrete-time Kalman filter